Freeseer/freeseer/source/contact.rst

 G+ Hangouts
 -----------

-*TODO:* We're considering using Google+ Hangouts to host Freeseer meetups.
-Anyone will be welcome to join.
-Stay tuned!
+We're considering using Google+ Hangouts to host public Freeseer meetups.
+Being able to see and hear others is good for community bonding.
+Let us know if you support this idea!